pingcap/docs-tidb-operator/en/maintain-a-kubernetes-node.md

         kubectl get -n ${namespace} tc ${cluster_name} -ojson | jq ".status.tikv.stores | .[] | select ( .podName == \"${pod_name}\" ) | .id"
         ```

-    2. In any of PD Pod, use `pd-ctl` command to take the Pod offline:
+    2. In any of the PD Pods, use `pd-ctl` command to take the TiKV Pod offline:

         {{< copyable "shell-regular" >}}